 - Intuitive price charts and tools.
 Our charts are highly customizable and come with dozens of technical indicators, including ADX, Bollinger Bands, and the Relative Strength Index.
 In addition, all indicators can be individualized to fit all popular – and less-popular – trading strategies.
 Charting is extremely important when shorting ETH, given the tendency of the coin to show strong price-action around important technical levels.

 - Margin trading.
 Want to short ETH on margin?
-PrimeXBT offers attractive margin accounts with leverage ratios up to 100:1!
+PrimeXBT offers attractive trading accounts with leverage ratios up to 100:1!
 This means, for every $1,000 deposited, your buying power increases by a whopping $100,000.
 Margin trading allows you to profit even from small changes in the price.
 Let’s say you want to short 10 ETH at $3,500.
 If the price falls to $3,200, you’ve made a $3,000 profit while allocating only a small portion of your account for the margin.

 - Copy-trading.
 If you feel like you don’t have the necessary experience yet, you can take advantage of our powerful copy trading module.
 With copy trading, you’re able to copy the trades of professional traders without having to perform the analysis of the markets yourself.